randock/metronic-bundle/doc/headerList.md

     'scrollColor' => '#637283'
 ];
 ```
-- dark: If it appears, the dark theme that comes in metronic will be used.
+- dark: If it's set, the dark theme that comes in metronic will be used.
 If it does not appear, the light will be used.
 (It defines the color palette)

-- icon: it must has the necessary classes to represent an icon.
-Whether in bootstrap or FontAwesome
+- icon: it must have the necessary classes to represent an icon.
+Bootstrap and FontAwesome are supported.

 - header:
-  - Text: The text that will appear in the header
+  - text: The text that will appear in the header
   - backgroundColor: The header background color
   - color: The header text color